New HBF digital member card

 When you buy hospital insurance for the first time, if you’ve not had it for a long time, or you upgrade to include a new service or procedure, there will generally be a waiting period you need to serve before you can claim.

 Waiting periods for hospital insurance generally fall into two buckets: 12 months for pre-existing conditions, pregnancy and birth and 2 months for most other procedures and services.

 An excess is a sum of money you pay upfront before you receive hospital treatment.
 Generally, the higher your excess, the lower your premium.
 The excess is paid once per member per calendar year (to a maximum of twice per couple or family policy) no matter how many times you may be hospitalised.
 The excess applies for day and overnight admissions.
-You won’t be required to pay an excess for any dependent children on your family policy.
-Basic Hospital Plus has a $500 or $750 excess option available.
+You won't be required to pay an excess for any dependent children on your family hospital cover.

 How to manage out-of-pockets: Some HBF products have a lower excess option to reduce the amount you pay upfront when you go to hospital, but keep in mind a lower excess generally means a higher premium.